croutenard-io/website/documentation/architecture/goshippo-snipcart-formspree/shippo-snipcart-adapter/README.md

 /**
- * The snipcart events are broadcasted by snipcart via webhooks
+ * The snipcart events are broadcasted by snipcart via webhooks :
+ *   thats how i will be notified that order is completed
+ *   so the shipment can be created in the carrier, by the
+ *   multi-carrier service provider (ShipStation, GoShippo, etc...).
  *
  * My Runkit Notebook : https://runkit.com/ctrtechlead/62cf1a47ebc2880009354ee7
  *